colemanwhaylon/Centerfield/README.md

 4. API will be available at `http://localhost:5119`.

+5. From Visual Studio 2022, simply double-click on the file named "CenterfieldAPI.http" and click the "Send request" links to generate another preview window with results of the http call or use an external API testing tool like Postman.

 ## API Documentation

 - `GET /coffeeshops/all`: Retrieve all coffee shops
+- `GET /coffeeshops/e4534063-6068-08dd-adb0-1f377114ced2`: Get by Id
-- `GET /coffeeshops/filter`: Filter coffee shops based on rating or open status
+- `GET /coffeeshops/filter?minRating=4.95&isOpen=true`: Filter coffee shops based on rating or open status
 - `POST /coffeeshops`: Create a new coffee shop entry

+## TODO's (Next Steps to make this production-ready)
+1. Incorporate rate-limiting.
+2. Add Authorization and Authentication.
+3. Stress test it thoroughly.
+4. Write many more tests.
+5. Cache some of the data with Redis.

 ## License